 Australia

 Yes, the Land Down Under has like a zillion animals that can kill you.
 Their offbeat humor may be dry and sarcastic, but it’s all just good-natured banter.
-Explore this ancient land from the Outback to the rainforests, beaches, and the Great Barrier Reef.
+Explore Australia from the Outback to the rainforests, beaches, and the Great Barrier Reef.
 Discover the evolving mosaic of Aboriginal people, Europeans, and more recent Asian immigrants.

 Adventures | Must Sees: Sydney | Must Sees: Alice Springs | Must Sees: Cairns | Must Sees: Melbourne | Food